be-ys-cloud/dory-server/Readme.md

 * `totp` : Enables TOTP feature : users can create a TOTP that can be used in replacement of email verification pipeline.
 This might be useful, especially if your LDAP server manages your mail server.
   *  `secret` : Must be a secret string, known only by server, which is at least 25 characters long. **Losing or changing this key will make all TOTP unusable !**
   * `custom_service_name` : Change the default value (which is `DORY - your_ldap_address`) to a custom value.
 Only useful for display.
-* `features` : Allow users to disable some features of the tool.
-By default, all features are enabled (except `unlock` feature on OpenLDAP).
+* `features` : Allow users to disable or enable some features of the tool.
+By default, all features are enabled, except `unlock` feature on OpenLDAP and audit logs.

 **Important note:** When using TOTP, this server **requires** a SQLite backend to store user-specific secrets.